 Test 3.
-The deductions allowable under section 162 (other than compensation for personal services rendered by a shareholder and deductions specifically allowable under other sections) are 15% or more of adjusted ordinary gross income.
+The deductions allowable under section 162 (other than compensation for personal services rendered by a shareholder and deductions specifically allowable under other sections) are at least 15% of adjusted ordinary gross income.

-If all of the above tests are met, mineral, oil, and gas royalties may be excluded from PHC income.
+If all of the above tests are met, mineral, oil, and gas royalties can be excluded from PHC income.
 Do not complete lines 19a through 19c.